 Stop 1: Peak to Peak Scenic Byway

 It’s hard to name this destination a stop as the byway starts in Estes Park and runs for 55 miles until it stops in Central City.
-The scenic drive presents different sights of Colorado beyond those that you see in Rocky Mountain National Park and Denver.
+The scenic drive presents different sights of Colorado beyond those that you’ve seen in Rocky Mountain National Park and Denver.
 The area is stunning any time of the year.
 In fall, though, it brightens up with a profusion of vibrant shades the season brings on.

 Stop 2: Nederland